Dual-Iron/rdb-client/README.md

 homepage|[Optional] A URL users can visit to learn more about the mod.

 \* When submitting a new mod, the `secret` field can be anything you want.
 When updating the mod later, the `secret` field must match, or you won't be able to update your mod.
 If you lose your secret, contact Dual (Discord ID [303617148411183105](https://discord.id/)).

-## Ok but tl;dr how do I submit my mod
-[Download](https://github.com/Dual-Iron/rdb-client/releases) the client, run it, and consult this page if you need help.